jojosaladd/joannablumstudio/_posts/2023-12-29-fabric-grainline-essentials-for-sewing.md

 <img src="{{ site.baseurl }}/assets/images/post6/grainline.jpg" alt="grainline guide" style="width:100%;">

-**1. Straight or Lengthwise Grain** - The straight(lengthwise) grain runs parallel to the selvage edge of the fabric.
+**1. Straight or Lengthwise Grain** - The straight(lengthwise) grain runs parallel to the selvedge edge of the fabric.
 It provides stability and is commonly aligned with the straight edge of a pattern.

 **2. Crosswise Grain** - Perpendicular to the lengthwise grain, the crosswise grain has its unique characteristics.
 It often has a bit more stretch and is crucial for certain design elements.